Home > Shop > Grayson Perry

 Perry is a great chronicler of contemporary life, drawing us in with wit, affecting sentiment and nostalgia, as well as fear and anger.
 Autobiographical references – to the artist’s childhood, his family and his feminine alter ego “Claire,” who has appeared throughout the rest of his extensive oeuvre as well– can be read in tandem with debates about décor and decorum and the status of the artist versus that of the artisan, debates which Perry turns on their head.

-Perry also makes textiles, sculptures, and installations, and he has written graphic novels and spearheaded a broadcast television program.
+Perry also makes textiles, sculptures, and installations, and he has written graphic novels and spearheaded multiple broadcast television programmes.
 Some of Perry’s major themes include the roles of gender, class, taste, and religion in contemporary life, particularly in the United Kingdom.
 Perry studied at Portsmouth Polytechnic (now the University of Portsmouth) and quickly became ingrained in Britain’s contemporary art scene.
 He has exhibited in London, New York, Paris, Amsterdam, Rome, and beyond, as well as winning the Turner Prize in 2003.

-Edition of 150
+Edition of 1163